Elasticsearch vs. MongoDB: 2023 Comparison

 Backup and Recovery

 MongoDB, however, provides a robust backup and recovery system based on its distributed architecture.
-This ensures that data is always stored across multiple servers for redundancy purposes.
-It also allows users to quickly restore their database from multiple backups in case of unexpected failures.
+This ensures that the database backup data is always stored across multiple servers for redundancy purposes.
+It also allows users to quickly restore their database and retrieve data from multiple backups in case of unexpected failures.

 Programming Language Support